Darrell Issa: Trump Needs Allies in Congress

 Issa said, “Five years ago, he was still calling his grandfather a ‘legend’, and he is still very close to his father who is high-ranking member of the PLO.
 He he grew up in Gaza [and] he is still an individual who is is quite anti-Israel.”

 Issa added, “He changed his name from Ammar Yasser Najjar to Campa[-Najjar] so he could be more Hispanic, but that’s politics.
 We’re used to it, but the voters need to be informed.”
+(Campa-Najjar’s mother is Mexican-American.)

 Issa noted Campa-Najjar had been endorsed left-wing elected politicians such as Sens.
 Bernie Sanders (I-VT) and Elizabeth Warren (D-MA), and Rep. Alexandria Ocasio-Cortez (D-NY).

-Note: This article has been updated to note that Campa-Najjar’s mother is Mexican-American.